-With most of our interactions happening online these days, does this social distrust of information translate to the business world?
-Unfortunately, yes — but there are some strategies you can use to combat this growing problem of misinformation and distrust of online interactions.
+With most of our interactions happening online, does this social distrust of information translate to the business world?
+Unfortunately, yes — but there are some strategies you can use to combat this growing problem of misinformation and mistrust of online interactions.

 Commit to Transparency

 Practicing transparency in business is quickly becoming a must for every single organization, regardless of sector, not just to combat misinformation, but to build trust and drive revenue growth.
 In a study conducted on the ROI of Transparency, 73% of consumers said they would be willing to pay more for a product that offers complete transparency in all attributes.
 So how can law firms become more transparent?

 It Starts With Clear Messaging